For more information on any of our services or to schedule a meeting, please contact us

 Carin is involved at some level with every client, providing communications insights to life science executives and contributing to strategic planning.
-She founded CanaleComm in 2010 after her tenure as president of the life sciences division of international public relations firm Porter Novelli—and before that, as partner of boutique life sciences firm Atkins + Associates (acquired by Portner Novelli).
+She founded CanaleComm in 2010 after serving as president of the life sciences division of international public relations firm Porter Novelli—and before that, as partner of boutique life sciences firm Atkins + Associates (acquired by Porter Novelli).

 “I love being around big thinkers,” Carin says.
 “You have to be pretty damn smart to be a biotech CEO, you just do.
 Our clients also tend to be risk-takers, which I love.
 They’re out there trying to solve these really big, really important problems.”

-In the last five years, Carin has expanded her team from a handful of life science communications experts to nearly 20.
+Over the past eight years, Carin has expanded her team from a handful of life science communications experts to nearly 25.
 Even with this rapid growth, she remains highly accessible to her team and clients.
-After more than 15 years in the industry, she has seen practically every possible biotech victory or crisis play out—providing a level of insight that’s uncanny in the communications agency landscape.
+During her tenure in the biotech industry, she has seen practically every possible biotech victory or crisis play out—providing a level of insight that’s uncanny in the communications agency landscape.

 In addition to serving as a senior strategy lead, Heidi is CanaleComm’s unofficial chief scientific officer—always ready to “get her geek on” as she dives deep into the science that makes each client unique.